With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreJewish Family Service Of New Haven is a mental health clinic in New Haven, CT, located at 1440 Whalley Avenue, 6515 zip code area.
 Jewish Family Service Of New Haven provides outpatient treatment.
-Jewish Family Service Of New Haven offers group therapy, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
+Jewish Family Service Of New Haven offers cognitive behavioral therapy, group therapy and couples/family therapy to young adults, adults and seniors 65 or older.
 Jewish Family Service Of New Haven also supports seniors or older adults.
 Additional services offered at Jewish Family Service Of New Haven include family psychoeducation.

-Learn MoreConnection Inc Cornerstone is a mental health treatment center in New Haven, Connecticut, located at 282 Dwight Street, part of the 6511 zip code.
+Learn MoreConnection Inc Cornerstone is a mental health clinic in New Haven, CT, located at 282 Dwight Street, in the 6511 zip code.
 Connection Inc Cornerstone provides residential treatment.
-Connection Inc Cornerstone supports people requiring dual diagnosis treatment and people with serious mental illness.
-Connection Inc Cornerstone also provides vocational rehabilitation services, case management and housing services.
+Connection Inc Cornerstone also supports people requiring dual diagnosis treatment and people with serious mental illness.
+More services at Connection Inc Cornerstone include housing services, illness management and recovery and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.